dariolanza95/-Practical-Appearance-Model-for-Foundation-Cosmetics-/README.md

 ## Contents

-\-*manuscript* stores the file used to generate the manuscript (.text files etc).
-\-*parameter_bound* holds the file used to bound the optimization script.
+- *parameter_bound* holds the file used to bound the optimization script.
-\-*pbrt-v4-plugin* holds the files developed for this project.
+- *pbrt-v4-plugin* holds the files developed for this project.
-\-*scenes* holds the various .pbrt files, textures and meshes required to generate the figures.
+- *scenes* holds the various .pbrt files, textures and meshes required to generate the figures.
-\-*scripts* holds the various utility scripts developed during this project.
+- *scripts* holds the various utility scripts developed during this project.
-\-*DEPRECATED* stores the various old files, that might be useful (better keep them than throwing them, but most of the files there can be safely deleted, with no issues).